 What is a historic building survey?

-Whether you are the owner of a listed property or a building manager for a heritage organisation, our specialist surveys help you to get a full understanding of the condition and structure of your building.
-Our involvement can be hugely valuable, whether you are undertaking refurbishments or just need as much information on the property as possible for planning future works.
+Whether you are the owner of a listed property or a building manager for a heritage organisation, H+R conduct specialist surveys to help you obtain a clear understanding of the condition and structure of your building.
+Our involvement can add real value, whether you are carrying out refurbishments now or require in-depth information to help you plan for future works.

-How do you carry out your investigations in heritage buildings?
+How do you conduct your investigations in heritage buildings?

-H+R’s conservation services cover all types, sizes and ages of construction, and are particularly suitable for dealing effectively with damp and decay problems.
-We fully understand the delicate balance between the historic integrity of a building and finding an economical and practical solution to managing the cause of deterioration.
+H+R’s conservation services cover all types, sizes and ages of construction, and are especially suitable for dealing with damp and decay problems.
+We completely understand the delicate balance between the historic integrity of a building and finding an economical and practical solution to help you manage the cause of deterioration.

-Uniquely, we carry out minimally invasive investigations and provide appropriate sustainable solutions that work to preserve original building materials and construction methods where they are of historical or architectural significance.
+Uniquely, we conduct minimally invasive investigations and provide appropriate sustainable solutions that work to preserve original building materials and construction methods where they are of historical or architectural significance.
 Wherever possible, we use non-destructive methods to investigate a problem, from piloting drones to employing our trained Rothounds.

 Where can I see examples of your work on historic buildings?

-At H+R, we work on a wide variety of ages and types of structures, each with their own unique problems.
+Hutton + Rostron work on a broad range of different ages and types of structures, each presenting with their own unique challenges.
 A wide selection of recently completed projects and case studies can be found here.
-Please feel free to contact H+R direct with any particular question, query or historic building-related issue and we will be happy to provide details.
+Please don’t hesitate to get in touch to discuss your particular enquiry, query or historic building-related issue with us direct, and we will be happy to provide details.

-Finally, our experts have written extensively on topics of technical interest and we have assembled a useful collection of leaflets, articles and other resources that you are welcome to read here.
+Last but by no means least, our experts have written extensively on topics of technical interest and we have assembled a useful collection of leaflets, articles and other resources that you are invited to read by clicking here.